WalletConnect/walletconnect-docs/docs/swift/sign/wallet-usage.md

 WalletConnect Swift SDK no more depends on 3rd party websocket library.
 SocketFactory parameter allows you to pass your own implementation of websocket connection.

-Example of WebSocketFactory implementation using Starscream v3.
+Here's an example of WebSocketFactory implementation using Starscream v3,

 ```swift
 import Starscream